 By Augustine Low

-And it’s been some 20 years since President Ong first faced off with the government over our national reserves.
+And it’s been many years since President Ong first faced off with the government over our national reserves.
 But things have not changed.
 Singaporeans are still in the dark about what he sought to clarify – the nature and extent of our national reserves.

 The Ministry of Finance states on its website: “It is not in our national interest to publish the full size of our reserves.
 If we do so, it will make it easier for markets to mount speculative attacks on the Singapore dollar during periods of vulnerability.
 Further, our reserves are a strategic asset, and especially for a small country with no natural resources or other assets.
 They are a key defence for Singapore in times of crisis, and it will be unwise to reveal the full and exact resources at our disposal.”

 President Ong was a dutiful son of Singapore.
 His abiding loyalty was to Singaporeans.
 Yet his Presidency was shrouded in controversy and ended in abject bitterness.
 While his courage, conviction and integrity took him to the very top, those same attributes eventually brought him untold pain and anguish.

 He should be remembered for a number of reasons – for being the first elected President of Singapore, for championing workers’ rights, even sanctioning a strike (as Minister) without the approval of Cabinet, for being an ardent lover and supporter of the arts and music (he pushed for the building of the Esplanade and chaired the committee that set up, among other things, the National Arts Council and National Heritage Board), and for caring for the less fortunate, the annual President’s Star Charity being a legacy of his.